Why do we think this is the only reality? Perhaps there are other realities and other modes of experiencing the Universe?

 A Separate Reality

-So, there is no (static) vantage point from which real reality can be seen.
+So, there is no (static) vantage point from which actual reality can be seen.
 We’re all looking from the point of view of our own reality tunnels.
 And when we begin to realize that we’re all looking from the point of view of our own reality tunnels, we find that it is much easier to understand where other people are coming from.

 ― Robert Anton Wilson